Optimal experiment design

 Background and contact.

 These demos are maintained by Joseph S. Miller.
-For publications and technical notes, see josephsmiller.com.
+For publications and technical explanations, see josephsmiller.com.

 Contact